-FPI, a wholly owned subsidiary registered in Malta has been set up with the primary objective to plan, construct and complete FIMBank's Group head office in Malta.
-FIM Property Investment Limited will also be responsible for the day-to-day management of the purposely built office block and leasing, if any, of space for commercial purposes.
+FPI, a wholly owned subsidiary registered in Malta owns and manages the FIMBank's head office in Malta.
+FIM Property Investment Limited is responsible for the day-to-day management of the building and leasing, if any, of space for commercial purposes.